 PIC – campaigns for smaller, environmentally sustainable populations through universal access to voluntary family planning.
 Numbers matter.
 Infinite growth on an already overcrowded planet, with finite resources and space, is impossible.
 Fewer feet = smaller, less harmful footprints, and a safer, more manageable world.

 PIC – empowers women, promotes sustainable development, enhances prosperity, and creates a healthier, safer planet through family-planning.
+Children by choice, not chance.

 Net growth during your visit to this site: